Can I just walk away from my business?

-When a business owner decides to sell the business entirely, then they will need a Business Sale Agreement with the buyer.
+When you decide to entirely sell your business, you might want to sign a Business Sale Agreement with the buyer.
 The Business Sale Agreement sets the terms of the sale.
-If less than the entire business will be sold, or the agreement will involve complex terms, speaking with a lawyer is always a good idea.
+If you plan to sell only part of your business, or the agreement involves complex terms, speaking with a lawyer is always a good idea.
 A lawyer can make sure the agreement says what you want it to say, and that you are protected if things go wrong.

-If you are thinking about closing, selling, or stepping away from your business, reach out to a Rocket Lawyer On Call® attorney for affordable legal advice.
+If you are thinking about closing, selling, or stepping away from your business, reach out to a Rocket Lawyer network attorney for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.